Agenda, Semester Week 3

-Program, Semester Week 3#
+Agenda, Semester Week 3#

 Complex Numbers#

 Complex numbers and elementary complex functions are important tools for engineers for solving mathematical problems and describing physical systems.
 Of that reason we dedicate this week and a bit of next week to the study of complex numbers.
 We will begin by defining the complex numbers and showing notation and arithmetic tools for working with them.
 First and foremost it is important that you practice fundamental calculations with complex numbers until they feel no different than when working with the usual real numbers.
+Next, polar coordinates of a complex number will be introduced as well as trigonometric functions and their inverse functions, which are relevant in this context.

 Key Terms#